ARM-software/LLVM-embedded-toolchain-for-Arm/docs/building-from-source.md

 ## Host platforms

-The LLVM Embedded Toolchain for Arm has been built and tested on Linux/Ubuntu 18.04.5 LTS.
+LLVM Embedded Toolchain for Arm is built and tested on Ubuntu 18.04 LTS.

+The Windows version is built on Windows Server 2019 and lightly tested on Windows 10.

 Building and testing on macOS is functional but experimental.